xmtp/xmtp-js/README.md

 #### Listen for new messages in all conversations

-To listen for any new incoming/outgoing messages from *all* conversations, use `streamAllMessages()`:
+To listen for any new incoming/outgoing messages from *all* conversations, use `conversations.streamAllMessages()`.

+**Note:** there is a chance this stream can miss messages if multiple conversations begin at nearly the same time while we are updating the stream to account for a new conversation.

 ```ts
 for await (const message of await xmtp.conversations.streamAllMessages()) {